aquamila/-UDACITY_DAND_Communicate_Data_Findings/README.md

 - the presence of optional processing stages: additional documents request and security screening (the combination of them maximizes processing time);
 - the citizenship or residence in Iran, Iraq, Lebanon, Palestine, Syrian Arabic Republic, Jordan, Libya;
 - immigration to Canada through Provincial Nominee Program especially if the future immigrant applies from inside Canada.

-## Key Insights for Presentation

-My first version of presentation was limited almost by only main conclusions.
-The feedback from people who not very familiar with immigration to Canada was not good.
-They asked to add an overview of application case features and tell more about their relationship with the main feature of interest.
-I changed the idea of the presentation and tell the story of findings more detailed.
-I tested new presentation and got a great feedback: second version is more clear even though it is longer and contains more slides and information.